 Even though this essential oil has many skin benefits, it hasn’t been as popular and as well-known as it should until recently.
 It has a wide number of properties, antimicrobial, astringent, and antidepressant being just a few of them.

-Ylang-ylang essential oil soothes irritated skin, it helps to regulate the sebum which makes it great for a combination skin.
+Ylang-ylang essential oil soothes irritated skin, it helps to regulate the sebum which makes it great for combination skin.
 A natural remedy for eczema, this oil also promotes healthy and glowing skin.

 I’d love to hear from you!
 What is your experience with white willow bark?